 More importantly, it can be hard to get research and information on the prospects for companies that enter bankruptcy.
 Recall that stocks listed on OTCBB/Pink Sheets have no public financial reporting requirements.
 Consequently, investors who choose to own bankrupt companies are essentially on their own.
 Investing in bankrupt companies is truly speculative and should only be done rarely (if ever), unless the investor is a specialist in researching and investing in financially distressed companies.
 And even for those who do venture down this path, it should be done with a small portion of the total portfolio, with an acknowledgement of the possibility for a total loss.

 Some investors with relatively high risk tolerance consider buying stocks of companies that have declared bankruptcy.
 The thinking here may be to take a flier on ultra-cheap companies, potentially for pennies on the dollar compared with what it may have previously been worth—essentially, that the future post-reorganization value will exceed the currently depressed share price.

 Investing in companies that are operating under any bankruptcy procedures is not a strategy that is advisable for individual investors, regardless of their ability to accept losses, given the significant probability of failure.
 In fact, even if a company can reorganize under bankruptcy laws and continue to operate, in many instances the creditors and lenders will become the new owners and the plan for reorganization will effectively cancel the existing shares—making them worthless.

-Managing an investment position of a company operating under bankruptcy laws is a difficult task.
+If you've been investing long enough, you probably already know that it's possible to have individual positions that can go to zero.
+Managing an investment in a company operating under bankruptcy laws is a difficult task.
 In all likelihood, most or all of the investment will be lost.
-If there are any positive aspects of incurring a loss, it is that those losses may be used to offset gains made by other investments for tax purposes.
+If there are any positive aspects of incurring a loss, it is that those losses may be used to offset realized gains from the sale of other investments for tax purposes.